Every item on this page was chosen by The Fed & Fit team. The site may earn a commission on some products (read more here).

 When it comes to choosing an area rug, there are a variety of materials and additives you want to take into consideration.
 Marketing techniques might lead you to believe a rug free from one toxic component can be deemed “non-toxic”, but this just isn’t the case.

-For example, I purchased this rug made from wool with recycled cotton backing.
+I purchased a rug from West Elm made from wool with recycled cotton backing.
 It was Oeko-tex certified, flame-retardant-free, and stain repellent-free.
 Yet when I received it, the odor smelled so strongly of chemicals that everyone in the family got a headache from it.
 It took weeks for the odor to go away.

 After researching what could have contributed to this chemical odor, I learned wool rugs require extra harsh dyes to color the fibers since wool is naturally stain resistant.
 Despite checking so many of the boxes for a safer solution, it had one factor that counteracted all of them, and it ended up contributing to the toxic burden of our home.